Latest update: July 2021

 The hooded seal is a large, ice breeding, migratory seal found over the continental shelf regions of the western and central parts of the northern North Atlantic ocean.
 It is named for the distinctive nasal sac sported by males, which can be inflated to form a bi-lobed hood over the top and front of the head.
-Mature males also have an elastic nasal septum which looks like a pink balloon when inflated.
-These are used as sexual displays during the breeding season and can thus be considered secondary sexual characteristics.
+Mature males also have an elastic nasal septum, which looks like a pink balloon when inflated.
+These are used in displays during the breeding season and can thus be considered secondary sexual characteristics.

-Greenland Sea: ca 70,000
+Greenland Sea: ca 76,000

 Northwest Atlantic: ca 600,000

-Latin: Cystophora cristata
+Scientific name: Cystophora cristata

 English: Hooded seal

-Feed primarily on pelagic fish and squid
+Hooded seals feed primarily on pelagic fish and squid.

 MIGRATION & MOVEMENTS

-Adult hooded seals are deep-divers, sometimes diving to depths of over 1,000 m and for up to an hour, where they feed on mollusks, crustaceans and fish.
+Adult hooded seals are deep-divers, sometimes diving to depths of more than 1,000 m and for up to an hour, where they feed on mollusks, crustaceans and fish.
 They undertake long seasonal migrations from southern wintering and breeding areas to more northern feeding areas in the summer.
 Particularly the juveniles are prone to wandering, and are often found far from their normal range.
 The hooded seal is the largest “true seal” (Family Phocidae) in the North Atlantic.

 Like many mammals, hooded seals are highly “sexually dimorphic”, which means that males are quite different in size and to some extent body form and colouration than females.
 Males are nearly twice as heavy as females, averaging about 2.5 m in length and 300 kg at maturity, while females average 2.2 m and 160 kg (Kovacs and Lavigne 1986).
 Newborn pups are about 1 m in length and weigh 24 kg on average (Kovacs and Lavigne 1992).
 The pups are fed a rich milk by their mothers for only 3-5 days, the shortest time of any mammal.
 But during this short period they can nearly double their weight to 42 kg (Bowen 1985)!